Reviews You Can Rely On

 Analysis and Test Results

-Testing for thermometers places an emphasis on four rating metrics.
+Testing for thermometers emphasizes four rating metrics.
 For each one, we highlight top contenders that outperform the rest and others that fall short in the competition.
 Though we assign a weight to each metric to get an overall score for each thermometer, the intent is to provide more granular information so you can assess each product based on what is important to you.

 What's the Best Value?